mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ### Required Artifacts
 * 2 OsCommerce compute servers (You already have primary oscommerce compute instance.
-Spin up a secondary compute instance from your oscommerce custom image)
+Spin up a secondary compute instance from your oscommerce custom image into a different Availability domain than the AD where your primary compute reside)
 * Make sure you have setup ssh access from local to both the servers and from primary server to secondary server and vice-versa (More information in the lab below)
 * 1 Domain name (To demonstrate failover)